citp/privacy-policy-historical/x/xe/xe./xe.com.md

 No. The Services contain links to other Internet websites.
 By clicking on a third party advertising banner or certain other links, you will be redirected out of the Services and to such third party websites.

 We may also permit third parties to offer subscription or registration-based services promoted through our own Services.
 In some instances, these other services may be co-branded or use XE's trademarks under license; however, others services have their own respective privacy policies.
-For example, "XE Trade" is branded using XE's trade marks, but it is a third party service operated by Custom House Ltd. (not XE); consequently, "XE Trade" is subject to Custom House Ltd.'s privacy policy, and not this Policy.
+For example, "XE Money Transfer" is branded using XE's trade marks, but it is a third party service operated by our affiliate company, HiFX (not XE); consequently, "XE Money Transfer" is subject to HiFX's privacy policy, and not this Policy.

 We are not responsible for the privacy policies of other websites or services.
 You should make sure that you read and understand any applicable third party privacy policies, and you should direct any questions concerns to the relevant third party administrators or webmasters prior to providing any personally identifiable information.

-## How can I unsubscribe?
+## Direct marketing by XE and Our Group

-With your permission, we sometimes e-mail you in order to provide targeted marketing from our Services.
-We only send such e-mails when you have specifically requested them.
-All e-mails you receive from us will include specific instructions on how to unsubscribe and you may unsubscribe at any time.
-Additionally, we give you the following options for removing your information from our database:
+With your consent, we and/or affiliate companies within Our Group may sometimes contact you (by email, SMS text, letter or phone) in order to provide targeted marketing about our Services or their services (as the case may be).
+Such marketing communications will only be sent to you if you have given your consent when you registered for our Services and have not withdrawn such consent.

-  * select the opt-out link at the bottom of any XE e-mail and follow the instructions provided; or,
+All marketing e-mails you receive from us or companies in Our Group will include specific instructions on how to unsubscribe and you may unsubscribe at any time.

-  * contact us as directed at: <http://www.xe.com/contact.php>
+Additionally, you can contact us as directed at the following link to unsubscribe from marketing from us and Our Group: <http://www.xe.com/contact.php>

 ## Can personal information be updated or corrected?

 Yes.
-You may correct or update your personal information by writing to our Privacy Officer:
+You may correct or update your personal information or to otherwise request removal of your information from our database by writing to our Privacy Officer:

   * by e-mail to [privacy@xe.com](mailto:privacy@xe.com) ; or,
   * as directed at: <http://www.xe.com/contact.php>